-This role is based in the ORA Social Work team and works in several wards at Wellington Regional Hospital with patients and their whānau.
+This role is based in the ORA Social Work team and works in the Intensive Care Unit and High Dependency Care Unit at Wellington RegionalHospital with patients and their whānau.
+This role works alongside the other adult Social Workers and provides cover into inpatient wards as required.